Git-Rexdev/MERN-Stack-Resources/README.md

-# Code Crackers MERN Stack Learning Repository
+# MERN Stack Learning Repository

-Welcome to the official **Code Crackers MERN Stack Learning Repository**.
+Welcome to the official **MERN Stack Learning Repository**.
 This repository is designed as a 12-week structured guide to mastering full-stack development with the **MERN (MongoDB, Express.js, React, Node.js)** technology stack.

 ---